12 Customizing Graphs

 Annotating Your Graph

-Annotating a graph can be as simple as adding a static text object and formatting it with Format toolbar tools.
-Or you might add a more complex object that is linked to some LabTalk script that is executed whenever some user-specified event occurs (e.g. object is moved, window is activated, graph axes are rescaled, etc.).
+Annotating a graph can be as simple as adding a static text object and formatting it with Mini Toolbar buttons.
+Or you might add a more complex object that is dynamically linked to a variable value or to some LabTalk script that is executed whenever some user-specified event occurs.

-- Choose Format: Plot Properties, then click the Label tab and select Enable (not available for all plot types).
+- Choose Format: Plot ..., then click the Label tab and select Enable (not available for all plot types).

 | Add Text Objects

-- Click the Text Tool button, then click on graph to place object.
+- Click the Text Tool button, then click on the graph to place the object.